 A place of knowledge and support

-George Brown College’s Aboriginal Services invite you to join our campus community.
-Our team assists Aboriginal students in navigating resources, providing information on college-wide activities, as well as other services such as counselling, cultural teachings and workshops.
+George Brown College’s Indigenous Services and Education invite you to join our campus community.
+Our team assists Indigenous students in navigating resources, providing information on college-wide activities, as well as other services such as counselling, cultural teachings and workshops.
 We equip you with the skills and tools you need to achieve your academic, work and life goals.

 We are respectful of Indigenous rights as well as the diversity of Indigenous knowledge, languages and cultures across Canada.
-We hope that you’ll take the time to visit aboriginal services in person and learn more about the services we offer.
+We hope that you’ll take the time to visit Indigenous Services in person and learn more about the services we offer.

 Our Aboriginal student study centres are located at both the St. James and Casa Loma campuses.
 These centres provide Aboriginal students with a space to meet, study, access computers and printers, and obtain information on events, bursaries and job postings.